Skip to content

 • Audio chunks for voice conversations

-• Message content and metadata
+• Message content and metadata, including multimodal content parts

-• Tool calls with arguments and results
+• Tool calls with arguments, results, and timing

 • Provider call timing and token usage